octokit/octokit.js/CONTRIBUTING.md

 * Push your changes to your topic branch on your fork of the repo.
 * Submit a pull request from your topic branch to the master branch on the node-github repository.
 * Be sure to tag any issues your pull request is taking care of / contributing to.
-	* Adding "Closes #xyz" to a commit message will auto close the issue once the pull request is merged in.
+	* Adding "Closes #123" to a pull request description will auto close the issue once the pull request is merged in.

 ## Merging the Pull Request & releasing a new version